My cv, not

 Professional journals have been the principal outlet for my academic research.
 I have also authored, co-authored, or edited several books as well.
 I have compiled versions of a number of published and forthcoming papers that may be helpful for those who want more details.One of my main reasons for retiring was to free up time for academic pursuits, especially academic research and continued study.
 (Academic employment is not always conducive to academic work.)
 I hope to expand the research portion of this web site significantly in the future.

 CESifo in Munich, Germany.
 CESifo sponsors many academic research activities in economics, including publications, conferences, and lecture series, and is also very active in bringing academic economics into contact with the world of policymaking.

 IZA, the Institute for the Study of Labor (in German, Forschungsinstitut zur Zukunft der Arbeit), in Bonn.
 The IZA web site is an excellent source for information about current research in labor economics, including, in particular, studies of European labor markets, international migration, and related policy issues.

-For some years, I served as a director and as a research fellow of IFIR, which supported faculty and student research, workshops and conferences, publications, and other activities on matters relating to intergovernmental relations.
-See, for example, the conference on "New Directions in Fiscal Federalism", co-sponsored with CESifo (see above).
+For some years, I served as a director and as a research fellow of IFIR, which supported faculty and student research, workshops and conferences, publications, and other activities.
+One noteworthy undertaking was an international conference on "New Directions in Fiscal Federalism", co-sponsored with CESifo (see above).
 A selection of conference papers appeared in special issues of CESifo Economic Studies and the Journal of Public Economics.